-However, with modern techniques – telescopes, filters, photography – the moon can be seen by extremely experienced observers even at the instant of new moon.
-That’s the case with the image at the top of this post, acquired by experienced amateur astronomer Thierry Legault in 2013.
-Read more about that image here.
+Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant it becomes new.
+That’s the case with Thierry Legault’s image, above, which he acquired in 2013.
+Read more about Thierry’s image here.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 Waxing crescent

 Where’s the moon?
 First quarter